shared vs managed wordpress hosting

 • Email Accounts: You’ll get professional email service for free.
 That means you can set up a business email like [email protected] without spending an extra penny.

-Cons of Shared Hosting:
+Cons of Shared Hosting

 • Slow response time: Your website may load slowly due to slow server response time when compared to a managed WordPress host.

-Pros and Cons of Managed WordPress Hosting
+Pros of Managed WordPress Hosting

 • Daily Backups: Your website files are always safe as managed hosts backup your site and database daily.
 They also allow you to restore your site if you want to.